What are electric planes?

 Simply put, electric planes use batteries to power an electric motor.
 The motor turns the electric power into mechanical energy.
 Electric batteries have a charge that powers the motor, which spins when magnetic forces pull on the rotor.

 There are also hybrid electric planes in research and development, whereby an electric motor is combined with a conventional engine.
-And there may be another source of thrust or a power boost to the propulsion system during certain flight stages.
+There may be another source of thrust or a power boost to the propulsion system during certain flight stages.

 Are there different types of electric planes?